automatictester/crypto-exp/readme.md

       - Less sensitive to IV reuse
       - Almost as fast as pure AES-GCM
       - Cannot process streams - requires entire P to be encrypted to C

+### PBKDF

+- Takes secret input (password) as well as some public values (salt and iteration count) and returns symmetric key
+- K = PBKDF ( Password, Salt, IterationCount )
+- The more CPU- and memory-intensive, the better
+- Most common technique for creating PBKDF is PBKDF2
+- Salt:
+  - Random bytes
+  - Can be of any length but should be at least as long as the size of output produced by PRF the PBKDF is based on
+  - Prevents rainbow table attacks

 ### Public Key Cryptography